 Go to the Staff section

 Go to the Alumni section

 Go to the Research section

 Go to the Business and Employers section

-Please note that the Information Management team is currently producing comprehensive guidance on each of the themes below.
+Please note that the Information Security Management team is currently producing comprehensive guidance on each of the themes below.

-A key feature of GDPR is transparency, and privacy notices are the principle way of delivering this, letting individuals know what personal information Oxford Brookes collects and why, who we may share it with and what your rights under the legislation are.
+A key feature of UK GDPR is transparency, and privacy notices are the principle way of delivering this, letting individuals know what personal information Oxford Brookes collects and why, who we may share it with and what your rights under the legislation are.